jsbin/learn/public/help/design-principles.md

 - **Support learning**
 - **Streaming by default**
 - **Anonymous first**
-  Avoid requiring login
+  Avoid requiring login.
 - **Open first**
   Design and development happens in public, unless there’s a good reason to go private.
 - **Respect ex-users**
   Don’t break links to their stuff.
-  Never make public things they set as private.
+Never make public something which a user has set as private.
 - **Return is as it was left**
   When people return to an application or document, they expect it to be as they left it.
 - **Assert failure to communicate, not the lack of a network**